lennarkivimae/fivem-roleplay-backend/readme.md

     npm ci
  ```
  * Create an .env file, example is provided
+Place .env in root of server config files
  * Open server.config.js and change path for env directory.
 This is a quirk as process.cwd is pointing to different directory than where script is located at.
  * Change fxmanifest.lua and point 'server_script' to correct path relative to where fxmanifest is located at.
 Which should be root folder of your gamemode. example:
 ```